fatlabllc/fatlabschema/readme.txt

 = Do I need this if I already have Yoast/Rank Math/AIOSEO? =

-Maybe!
-Those plugins handle basic Article schema well, but they don't support Event, Service, HowTo, or specialized schema types.
-FatLab Schema Wizard fills the gaps.
+Yes, if you need Event, Service, HowTo, FAQ, or specialized schema types!
+Those SEO plugins handle basic Article schema well, but they don't support the other schema types that generate rich results.
+FatLab Schema Wizard fills the gaps with the 10 schemas that actually matter.
 Our conflict detection ensures you don't create duplicate schema.

+= Why only 10 schema types?
+Other plugins have 35+! =

+That's the point!
+Most schema types don't deliver value.
+We focus exclusively on the schemas proven to generate rich results in Google or get used by AI assistants for citations.
+The rest are either too specialized, not supported for rich results, or ignored by search engines and AI.
+Quality over quantity means you spend time on schemas that actually help your site.

 = What if my page doesn't need schema? =